DrakeData/MSDS434-Final/README.md

 # MSDS434 - Final Project (Part I)

-This repository contains code and documentation for MSDS 434 final project (Part I).
+This repository contains code and documentation for MSDS 434 Analytics Application Development final project (Part I).
 This repository covers week 1-10 learning objective documentations, code used, and videos that corraspond with them.

 ## Table of Contents
 - [Class Contents](#class-contents)